-The Technology and Adolescent Mental Health Internship (TAMI) is an 8-week, community-based participatory internship program at Rush University College of Nursing that introduces high school and early college students to youth mental health research, digital health innovation, and community action.
+The Technology and Adolescent Mental Health Internship (TAMI) is an 8-week, community-engaged program at Rush University College of Nursing that introduces high school and early college students to youth mental health research, digital health innovation, and community action.
+Through interactive workshops, mentorship, and project-based learning, TAMI Scholars learn to design, analyze, and communicate research using real-world digital tools.

-Through interactive workshops, mentorship, and hands-on projects, TAMI Scholars learn to design, analyze, and communicate mental health research using real-world digital tools.
-By blending science, storytelling, and technology, the program equips youth to advance mental health equity, strengthen digital literacy, and lead community-driven solutions that promote resilience and well-being.
+By blending science, storytelling, and technology, the program equips youth to advance mental health equity, strengthen digital literacy, and lead community-driven solutions for resilience and well-being.

 Understand our approach